-Sweet aromas fill the air and the city is a buzz — the Chow Chow Festival is here!
+Sweet aromas fill the air and the city is a buzz — the Chow Chow Asheville festival is here!

 In 2019, the Chow Chow festival got its start to honor the area’s talent and celebrate its rich eclectic food scene.
 After missing the festival in 2020 due to the COVID-19 pandemic, we are excited to be a part of it again.